 - More versatile – can be used for live performances, recording studios, etc.

 - XLR cables are less likely to pick up interference than USB cables

 - Requires extra equipment, such as an audio interface or mixer

 - Can be more complicated to set up and use

 Phantom Power – What is it?
 Do I Need it?

-A phantom power supply is required for condenser microphones, as it provides power to the microphone.
+A phantom power supply is required for XLR microphones, as it provides power to the microphone.

 With a USB microphone, the USB power supplies that phantom power.